roman-slobodzian/nokogiri-xmlsec1/README.md

 # nokogiri-xmlsec1

 This is a fork of nokogiri-xmlsec.
+This fork uses mini_portile to improve code predictiveness and allow heroku deploys.

-Adds support to Ruby for encrypting, decrypting, signing and validating the signatures of XML documents, according to the [XML Encryption Syntax and Processing](http://www.w3.org/TR/xmlenc-core/) standard, by wrapping around the [xmlsec](http://www.aleksey.com/xmlsec) C library and adding relevant methods to `Nokogiri::XML::Document`.
+This gem adds support to Ruby for encrypting, decrypting, signing and validating the signatures of XML documents, according to the [XML Encryption Syntax and Processing](http://www.w3.org/TR/xmlenc-core/) standard, by wrapping around the [xmlsec1](http://www.aleksey.com/xmlsec) C library and adding relevant methods to `Nokogiri::XML::Document`.

 ## Installation